yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] Cows and sheep
       ⬆ Back to Top

-## Passage 4:

-"Sarah and her dad went to the beach.
+### "Sarah and her dad went to the beach.
 They built a tall sandcastle.
 The waves came and washed it away.
 Sarah laughed.
 'Let's build another one!' she said."

-### Question 7: What did Sarah and her dad build?
+Question 7: What did Sarah and her dad build?

 - [ ] A boat
 - [ ] A house